 What we’re all about…

 Cedar Chest Quilters’ Guild is a state-authorized nonprofit organization.
 In order to maintain this status, we are obligated to participate in charitable activities, which benefit the local citizenry, tax-deductible organizations that are involved in disease research, and organizations that give aid to both children and adults in stressful situations.
-Since we are a quilting group, we make and give small quilts to the police and fire departments to give to children who are in need of comfort.
-We also donate quilts and other items to the hospital for newborns from financially disadvantaged families.
-Cancer patients and children in group homes are included in our humanitarian contributions.
+Since we are a quilting group, we make and give small quilts and handcrafted items to a variety of groups that serve the people of Iron County.
+We also donate quilts and other items to the hospital for newborns from financially disadvantaged families, cancer patients, and women and children in group homes.
 Monetary gifts are given to worthy charitable organizations when we are financially able to do so.
 While it is not mandatory that Guild members participate in our humanitarian activities, joining in on these endeavors is greatly appreciated.
+Bring your sewing machine and sewing kit to the Humanitarian day activities on the fourth Thursday of the month.

 The Friendship Circle chairperson contacts new members to ascertain interest and availability to participate in a small group.
 New groups are formed with four or more people.
 These groups usually meet once a month in individual members' homes, and the Friendship Circle chairperson will suggest various methods of structure to the group.
 Joining a group is a matter of individual choice; however, it is an excellent way to become better acquainted with other Guild members.